Introducing our Speakers

 With an extensive background in health and risk management, John has advised a wide variety of stakeholders and successfully helped establish new propositions to improve workplace health.
 Previously CEO of the UK’s largest third- party employee health administrator, he has supported many clients in the public sector.

-Prof. Kevin Sykes
+Professor Kevin Sykes

 Dr Deepak Ravindran